 By weight, the National Research Council of the National Academies recommends an average daily caloric intake of between 300 and 400 calories for an active adult Pomeranian weighing 10 pounds.
 Dogs that have been spayed/neutered, or that are older, may need fewer calories.
 Some dogs may need more calories depending on their level of activity and their individual metabolism.
 Growing puppies, for example, consume more calories than adult dogs and so do young adult dogs.
 A young adult Pomeranian weighing about 10 pounds, for example, and getting lots of exercise would need about 436 calories per day.
 However, if your Pomeranian tends to lie around the house all day with little opportunity to exercise, he would need fewer calories.
 An inactive Pom, weighing 10 pounds, is estimated to require about 296 calories per day.

-Ingredients To Look For
+Ingredients To Look For:

-Dogs also need fat from good sources.
+Fat – Dogs also need fat from good sources.
 Some vitamins are only fat-soluble and your dog needs them in his diet.
 But fat, like protein, varies in quality depending on the source.
 You should look for named fat sources such as chicken fat.
 Other named fats also provide needed nutrients such as fish oil which can provide omega-3 fatty acid to help keep the skin and coat healthy.

-You should try to avoid artificial preservatives such as BHA, BHT, and ethoxyquin, if possible.
+Avoid – You should try to avoid artificial preservatives such as BHA, BHT, and ethoxyquin, if possible.
 Avoid artificial flavors, sweeteners, and colorings.
 Your dog doesn’t need them.
 It’s not always easy to avoid some of the less desirable ingredients, however, since they can be labeled in ways that are harder to recognize.

 Small breeds like the Pomeranian usually need food that comes in smaller kibble shapes, too.
 This may seem like an unimportant feature of dog food, but kibble comes in all different shapes and sizes.
 Some sizes and/or shapes can be difficult for some dogs to chew, especially if you have a Toy dog.
 So, pay attention to the size and shape of the kibble when choosing food for your dog.
-(I have large dogs but they hate eating large bites of kibble.
-They much prefer mini bites even if the formula is exactly the same.)

 There are lots of good foods that you could choose to feed your Pomeranian but we have selected several that you might consider.